 Karen Yan

-1. Who inspired you to study/pursue economics?
+1. Who or what inspired you to pursue economics?

 While I was a math major in college, I audited some economics classes out of curiosity.
 I was fascinated to learn how mathematical models could be applied to real-world problems.
 After talking to a professor in the economics department, I decided to choose economics as my graduate school field.